 COVID-19 Guidance for the Research Community

-This page was updated on May 20, 2020, and provides guidance for eligible researchers to safely return to on-site work.
-Resources and links from earlier versions of this page (March-May 18, 2020) have been moved to the Research Resources & Communications: COVID-19 Pandemic page.
+This page was updated on July 16, 2020, and provides guidance for eligible researchers to safely return to on-site work.
+Resources and links from earlier versions of this page have been moved to the Research Resources: COVID-19 Pandemic page.

 Current Status of Research Activities